 Jonathan Wilson-Hartgrove is a celebrated spiritual writer and sought-after speaker.
 A native of North Carolina, he is a graduate of Eastern University and Duke Divinity School.

-In 2003, Jonathan and his wife Leah founded the Rutba House, a house of hospitality where the formerly homeless are welcomed into community with the formerly housed to eat, pray, and share life together.
-Jonathan directs the School for Conversion, a nonprofit that has grown out of the life of Rutba House to pursue beloved community with kids in their neighborhood and in community-based education around the country.
-Jonathan is also an Associate Minister at the historically black St. Johns Missionary Baptist Church.
+In 2003, Jonathan and his wife Leah founded the Rutba House, a house of hospitality where the formerly homeless share community with the formerly housed.
+Jonathan directs the School for Conversion, a popular education center that works to make “surprising friendships possible.”
+He is also an Associate Minister at the historically black St. Johns Missionary Baptist Church.